 Black Hat SEO

 Black hat SEO practice refers to a number of aggressive SEO tactics that do not follow search engine guidelines.
 These unethical practices focus only on search engines and not on real audiences.
-Black hat practices include – cloaking, keyword stuffing and using private blog network.
+Black hat practices include – cloaking, keyword stuffing, and using private blog networks.
 Black hat strategies may help in short term SEO gain, but, in the long run, they drastically harm a website’s rank on search engines.
-At the worst, such practice can lead to manual action of removing a website from search engines’ index.
+At the worst, such practice can lead to manual action of removing a website from the search engines’ index.

 A blog (or weblog) is a website or part of a website that contain informational writings on a specific subject usually in informal or personal style.
 It may be, otherwise, defined as the writing and reading space on the internet.
 A blogger is a writer on the internet having specialized knowledge in a certain field of interest.
 Blogs help in improving SEO of websites.